FORTH-ICS-INSPIRE/artemis/README.md

 ```
 after you have entered the root folder of the cloned artermis repo.

-Otherwise, you can simply pull the latest build from dockerhub:
+Otherwise, you can simply pull the latest build from dockerhub (TBD):
 ```
 docker login
 docker pull inspiregroup/artemis-tool